ati-ozgur/course-r-programming/course-content/visualization.md

 Bar charts could be vertical or horizontal.

+#### Examples

+- Monthly sales contributions of different departments in 2020.
+- Employee counts of different departments
+	- may be Sales department employee count vastly outnumbers R&D in this figure.

 ### Histograms

 Histograms are subset of bar graphs.
 They are very useful to visualize distributions.